choonchernlim/terraform-google-dev-hack/README.md

 # terraform-google-dev-hack

-Bash scripts to improve my quality of life when dealing with Terraform and GCP
+Shell scripts to improve my quality of life when dealing with Terraform and GCP.

+# Getting Started

+- Clone this repo.
+- In your favorite shell's startup script, add this line: `source [PATH/TO/REPO]/terraform-google-dev-hack.sh`.